MicrosoftDocs/dataexplorer-docs/kusto/query/visualization-plotly.md

 ## Write your own Plotly visualization in Python

  In this method, you dynamically create the Plotly JSON string in Python using the [Plotly package](https://plotly.com/python/getting-started/).
 This process requires use of the [python() plugin](python-plugin.md).
-The Python script is run on the existing Azure Data Explorer nodes using the inline python() plugin.
+The Python script is run on the existing nodes using the inline python() plugin.
 It generates a Plotly JSON that is rendered by the client application.

 Using this method, all types of Plotly visualizations are supported.

 > [!NOTE]
 > For best performance, make sure that the python plugin image contains the latest version of the Python engine (currently 3.10.8).
 This can be checked with the [get_packages_version_fl()](../functions-library/get-packages-version-fl.md) function.
 To upgrade the Python image see [Change the Python language extensions image on your cluster](/azure/data-explorer/language-extensions#change-the-python-language-extensions-image-on-your-cluster).

 ### Example